home-assistant-ecosystem/home-assistant-cli/README.rst

      config      Get configuration from a Home Assistant instance. device      Get info and operate on devices from Home Assistant... discover    Discovery for the local network.
-     entity      Get info and operate on entities from Home Assistant. event       Interact with events.
+     state       Get info and operate on entities from Home Assistant. event       Interact with events.
      info        Get basic info from Home Assistant. map         Print the current location on a map.